Georg Solti: Pianist and conductor

 After his appearances in London, Solti went to Switzerland to seek out Toscanini, who was conducting in Lucerne.
 Solti hoped that Toscanini would help find him a post in the U.S. He was unable to do so, but Solti found work and security in Switzerland as vocal coach to tenor Max Hirzel, who was learning the role of Tristan in Wagner's opera.
 Throughout the Second World War, Solti remained in Switzerland.
-He did not see his father again; Mor Stern died of diabetes in a Budapest hospital in 1943.
+He did not see his father again; Mór Stern died of diabetes in a Budapest hospital in 1943.
 Solti was reunited with his mother and sister after the war.
 In Switzerland, he could not obtain a work permit as a conductor, but earned his living as a piano teacher.
 After he won the 1942 Geneva International Piano Competition, he was permitted to give piano recitals, but was still not allowed to conduct.
 During his exile, he met Hedwig (Hedi) Oeschli, daughter of a lecturer at Zürich University; they married in 1946.
 In his memoirs, he wrote of her, "She was very elegant and sophisticated. ...
 Hedi gave me a little grace and taught me good manners – although she never completely succeeded in this.
 She also helped me enormously in my career".